innomatic/innomatic-vagrant/README.md

 $ git submodule add https://github.com/innomatic/innomatic-vagrant.git vagrant
 ```

-After the project is added, you can start the environment like this:
+After the project has been added, you can start the environment like this:

 ```
 $ cd vagrant